OlegVolgin/OSD-XMB/README.md

 - Plugin System where you can make your own plugins to show items on the dashboard.
-	Default Plugins are:
-	- **User Category**:
-		- Return to Browser: Goes to the OSDSYS Browser.
-		- Refresh Interface: Resets the OSDXMB Interface to update settings
-	- **Settings Category**.
-		- Game Settings: Adjust several POPS and Neutrino Global settings.
-		- System Settings: Set the Interface's language and confirm button.
-		- Theme Settings: Customize the XMB Colors, Fonts and Icons.
-		- Time Settings: Adjust the Clock display settings.
-		- Display Settings: Set the video mode and aspect ratio.
-		- Security Settings: Enable or Disable Parental Control.
-	- **Game Category**:
-		- File Explorer: Explore files on the USB Drive or the default App folder.
-You can Execute ELF files from here.
-		- Memory Card Utility: View your game save data on your memory cards.
-		- OpenPS2Loader: An example plugin that launches a version of OPL.
-		- Retroarch: An example plugin that launches retroarch.
-		- Playstation 1: A POPS folder that lists all your games on your POPS folder on the USB Drive.
-		- Playstation 2: A Neutrino folder that lists all your games on your DVD or CD folders on your USB Drive.

 - **Launch PS2 games from USB Drive**:
-    - The App will automatically list all ISO format games that are either on a DVD or CD folder in the root of your USB Drive on the "Playstation 2" folder.
+    - The App will automatically list all ISO format games that are either at "mass:/DVD/" or "mass:/CD/" on the "Playstation 2" folder.
 	You can customize your preferred settings for your games if you open the "Option" menu while highlighting the game and select "Information".
 	Remember to use the confirmation button to save changes.
 	The "Show Logo" and "Show Debug Colors" can be set globally for all games on the "Game Settings" section.

-- **Launch PS2 games from Discs**:
+- **Launch PS2 games in HDL Format**:
-    - The App will automatically recognize if there is a PS2 DVD in the disctray and select it if you're idle on the Game category.
-	You can add ".cfg" files on the "CFG" folder with the Item "Title=Game Name" to display Customized Game Titles on this Item.
+    - Games installed with HD Loader will be automatically listed on the "Playstation 2" folder.
+You can set their Game IDs on the "neutrino.cfg" file.

 - **Launch PS1 games from USB Drive**:
     - The app will automatically scan your POPS folder on the root of your USB Drive